Earn rates

 A cardholder spending $2,500 per month, with $200 of that on WestJet purchases:

-$462 in WestJet Dollars per year from everyday spending, plus the annual companion voucher.
-The net return after the $139 fee is $323 in WestJet Dollars, before factoring in any voucher value.
+46,200 WestJet points per year from everyday spending (~$462 in WestJet travel), plus the annual companion voucher.
+Net of the $139 fee, that is about $323 in travel value, before factoring in any voucher value.
 At this spend level the card delivers roughly 1.08% effective return on all spending, net of fees.

-The World Elite makes most sense for anyone who books at least one return WestJet flight per year with a companion.
-The annual voucher on a single domestic round trip typically recovers the full $139 fee without any consideration of earn rates or bags.
+• You book at least one return WestJet flight a year with a companion.
+The annual voucher on a single domestic round trip typically recovers the full $139 fee on its own, before earn rates or bags.